pudly/schmopera-hugo/content/articles/i-didnt-get-in-a-short-story-about-clarity.md

 categories = "Op-ed"
 date = "2016-10-26T11:58:00+01:00"
 lastmod = "2017-03-26T14:36:00+01:00"
-publishDate = "2016-10-27T09:38:00+01:00"
-slug = "i-didnt-get-in-a-short-story-about-clarity"
-title = "&quot;I didn&#039;t get in&quot;: a short story about clarity"
+preamble = "This is a post by guest contributor Charlotte Gagnon.
+If you're interested in contributing to Schmopera.com, get in touch at [contribute@schmopera.com!](mailto:contribute@schmopera.com)" publishDate = "2016-10-27T09:38:00+01:00" short_description = "I cross the street and jump over a huge puddle to get to the sidewalk that leads to my apartment.
+I look up, and there they are: Mrs. Shame and her good friend Mr. Humiliation.
+So we greet each other, reluctantly shake hands and pick up our usual conversation where we left it the last time I ran into them: \"How can this happen to you?
+They said they loved your dress!
+But perhaps, if I you had done this phrase differently...
+I didn’t want to have to tell you this, but your high C was flat. " slug = "i-didnt-get-in-a-short-story-about-clarity" title = "&quot;I didn&#039;t get in&quot;: a short story about clarity"
 +++